 Get a Surge Protector

-For most commercial devices and residential solar power systems, lighting arrestors and surge protectors offer excellent protection in the event of an electricity outage.
+For most commercial devices and residential solar power systems, lighting arrestors and surge protectors offer excellent protection during an electricity outage.

 They may also protect the devices from the impact of EMP.
 While a powerful solar flare can wipe out all electrical services, it won’t damage electronic devices like panel systems if plugged into the surge protector.